 To attend mandatory laboratory classes, the following courses must be passed before the first compulsory laboratory in FYS1120:

 As the teaching involves laboratory and/or field work, you should consider taking out a separate travel and personal risk insurance.
 Read about your insurance cover as a student.

-- Home exam (Computational Essay), which counts 50 % towards the final grade
+- Final exam part 1: 4 hours written exam which counts 40 % towards the final grade

 Examination support material